JosephJonathanFernandes/CD-CODES/expt7/ASSIGN_EXPLAIN.md

 # Assignment Parser (`assign.y`) and Lexer (`assign.l`) — Explained

-Updated: Supports multi-type assignments (int, float, char, string, boolean) and evaluates numeric expressions.
+Updated: Supports multi-type assignments (int, float, char, string, boolean) and evaluates numeric expressions with modulo (%) and exponentiation (^).
 This page explains what it parses, how it’s implemented, and exactly how to build/run it on Windows (PowerShell).

 ---

 ## What it does

 - Parses `ID = <rhs> ;` where `<rhs>` can be:
-     - Numeric expression over ints and floats: `+ - * / ( )` and unary minus
+     - Numeric expression over ints and floats: `+ - * / % ^ ( )` and unary minus
      - Character literal: `'A'` (simple form)
      - String literal: `"hello"` (with common escapes handled)
      - Boolean literal: `true` | `false`